-In 1989, President Bush and his wife, Barbara, visited Budapest, Hungary, and were introduced to the Polgar sisters, Susan, Sofia, and Judit.
-President Bush received a Desert Storm chess set as a gift.
-As of 2003, it is stored in the National Archives, which states of the set: Howard Kellogg of Fuquay-Varina, N.C., was so impressed with the way President Bush and Gen. Norman H. Schwarzkopf
+In 1989, President Bush and his wife, Barbara, visited Budapest and were introduced to the Polgar sisters, Susan, Sofia, and Judit.

+President Bush received a

+Desert Storm chess set as a gift.

+As of 2003, it is stored in the

+National Archives: "Howard

+Kellogg of Fuquay-Varina,

+N.C., was so impressed with

+the way President Bush and

 (b.
 1924)

-handled the crisis in the Persian Gulf that he spent months building chess sets for both of them in a Desert Storm motif.
+Gen. Norman H. Schwarzkopf handled the crisis in the Persian Gulf that he spent months building chess sets for both of them in a Desert Storm motif.
 The board is blond rock maple, suggesting desert sand, the squares lined in black, for oil.
 The game pieces warplanes, helicopters, tanks and missile launchers made of lead sit atop oil drums.
 The Iraqi "king" is a mustachioed soldier representing Saddam Hussein.
-He opposes a bare-chested shotguntoting "Rambo" figure in striped Uncle Sam pants.
+He opposes a bare-chested shotguntoting "Rambo" figure in striped Uncle Sam pants."

 WILLIAM (BILL) CLINTON

 Fourty-second President of the United States (Democrat) In Office January 20, 1993 - January 20, 2001

 Known chess player.

 In 1968, Bill Clinton won a Rhodes scholarship to study at Oxford.
 While he was at Oxford he played chess with some of the other students.
 Steve Mooring was a friend of Clinton while at Oxford.
 They played chess regularly, but Steve said that Clinton was a poor chess player, with an estimated playing strength of 60 (British rating), or under 1100 in USCF rating.
-Clinton is a big supporter of the Chessin-the-Schools program and has met with World Chess Champion Garry

 (b.
-1946) Kasparov (b.1963).
+1946) Clinton is a big supporter of the Chess-in-the-Schools program and has met with Garry Kasparov.
 In 2007 he wrote Giving: How Each of Us Can Change the World and mentions the Chess-in-the-Schools program and how it was a classic example of a very good idea with no chance of becoming a reality without private support.
-Clinton pointed out that playing chess helps students develop thinking and analyzing skills, concentration, greater self-control, and self-confidence.
+Clinton pointed out that playing chess helps students develop thinking an analyzing skills, concentration, greater self-control, and self-confidence.
 One of Clinton's favorite desserts is Lemon Chess Pie.
 In fact, if you do an internet search for the recipe, it is actually called Bill Clinton's Lemon Chess Pie.
 GEORGE W. BUSH Fourty-third President of the United States (Republican) In Office January 20, 2001 - January 20, 2009 Does not play chess.

-According to an August, 10, 2004, article in Chessbase Magazine, in 2004, Boris Spassky (b.1937) wrote a letter to President George W. Bush appealing to let Bobby Fischer (1943-2008) go free and not be subject to arrest because he played chess in Yugoslavia.
+In 2004, Boris Spassky wrote a letter to President Bush appealing to let Bobby Fischer go free and not be subject for arrest because he played chess in Yugoslavia.
 Spassky received no sanctions from the French government.
-President Bush posed for pictures with former World Chess Champion Garry Kasparov (b.1963) on
+From ChessBase Magazine, August 10, 2004.
+President Bush posed for pictures with former World Chess Champion Garry

 (b.
-1946
+1946)

-September 23, 2008, in New York.
-One picture shows Bush holding Kasparov's book, How Life Imitates Chess (2007).
+Kasparov on September 23, 2008 in New York.
+One picture shows Bush holding Kasparov's book, How Life Imitates Chess.

 BARACK OBAMA

-Fourty-fourth President of the United States (Democrat) In Office January 20, 2009 - January 20, 2017
+Fourty-fourth President of the United States (Democrat)

+In Office January 20, 2009 - Incumbent

 Known chess player.